 - Democratic Party in Washington State (“blue”, donkey symbol, acronym DNC for Democratic National Convention)

 - Republican Party in Washington State (aka GOP) (“red”, elephant symbol, nickname GOP for “Grand Old Party”)

 Here is a selected list of independent, partisan and non-partisan sources that can provide information about politics, policies, and elections in the United States.
 This is by no means a complete list, but offered as a starting point for your own political exploration.

-- Pew Research Center on U.S. Politics & Policy is a nonpartisan fact tank that informs the public about the issues, attitudes and trends shaping America and the world.
+- Pew Research Center on U.S. Politics & Policy is a “fact tank” that informs the public about the issues, attitudes and trends shaping America and the world.
 They conduct public opinion polling, demographic research, content analysis and other data-driven social science research.
-They do not take positions on issues.
+They do not take policy positions.